IC Student Employment Handbook

 -

-Individuals supervising student work are expected to be the hiring Supervisor or Line Manager.
-All Faculty and Staff at Ithaca College are eligible to oversee student work.
+Individuals supervising student work are expected to be the hiring manager.
+All faculty and staff at Ithaca College are eligible to oversee student work.
+Supervisors who were not previously supervising students but wish to take on this responsibility must request the necessary system access from the Student Employment Specialist.
+Furthermore, supervisors who no longer oversee student employees should contact the Student Employment Specialist to notify them of this change and ensure that all previous dependents are removed.
 Federal Regulations require those overseeing actual job duties, performance, etc., are those expected to be approving hours worked for payroll.

 A student employee may not be supervised by a family member or legal guardian.
 They may also not authorize any hours worked by the student.
 Due to potential for perceived or actual conflicts which can be carried into the daily working relationship, Ithaca College does permit the employment of qualified students who are related to employees as long as such employment does not, in the opinion of the College, create a conflict of interest.
 A conflict of interest exists when related individuals working in the same or different department have a direct or line of authority reporting relationship, and/or have the ability to impact the decision to: